kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 There's also just a lot of messages to transition state machines, such as UNSUBSCRIBE, SUBSCRIBE_ERROR, and SUBSCRIBE_DONE.

 MoqTransfork continues the trend of leveraging QUIC with a separate control stream per transaction.
-The stream state machine is used instead of reinventing the wheel.
-The afformentioned messages have been replaced with:

-- UNSUBSCRIBE: subscriber STREAM_FIN
-- SUBSCRIBE_ERROR: publisher RESET_STREAM
-- SUBSCRIBE_DONE: publisher STREAM_FIN
+There are no more messages that start with `UN` or end with `_DONE`, `_ERROR`, `_RESET`, etc; the stream state machine is used instead.
+This simplifies the protocol since an error code is often sufficient.

-Additionally, flow control will limit the maximum number of bidirectional streams per direction, removing the need for something like MAX_SUBSCRIBES.
+Additionally, flow control can be used to limit the maximum number of bidirectional streams per direction, removing the need for something like `MAX_ANNOUNCE` or `MAX_SUBSCRIBE`.

-I concede that we may need more than an error code in the future.
-But until then this is super cute and simplifies the implementation.

 ### No Datagrams
-MoqTransport allows small objects to be sent as QUIC datagrams.
+MoqTransport supports sending objects as QUIC datagrams via a track preference.
 This is often useful when the desired latency is below the RTT as it avoids some overhead.

 The problem with QUIC datagrams is that they do a poor job catering to higher latency subscribers.
 When retransmissions are possible, such as when RTT is low and bandwidth is available, the one-and-done nature of datagrams results in a worse user experience.
-This is especially true for VOD use cases, where it may have made sense to use datagrams for the original broadcast, but definitely not for the replay.
+It might make sense to use datagrams for a live stream, but not for the VOD.

-The MoqTransfork alternative is to create a QUIC stream, write the data, and send a RESET_STREAM after a short delay.
+The MoqTransfork alternative is to create a QUIC stream, write the data, and send a RESET_STREAM after the TTL (unless acknowledged).
-This works but incurs additional overhead and is subject to flow control.
-The advantage is that payloads can be larger than the MTU and may be retransmitted when RTT < delay.

-A future version of this draft may support datagrams.
+This is a few more bytes on the wire but gains flow control, drop notifications, and (potential) retransmissions.

+I think datagrams are an optimization that can be added later.
-They would be separate entities from groups/objects as they have different properties suited only for real-time scenarios.
+They would be separate from Groups/Frames and applicable only for unreliable live scenarios.
+But QUIC datagrams have a lot of pitfalls and are eeirily simimilar to QUIC STREAM frames; I'm not sure they need to be supported.

 # Concepts
+Many of the concepts are borrowed from MoqTransport so I'm not going to rehash them here.
+A future draft will.

 ## Object Model
 The MoqTransfork object model consists of:
-- Broadcast
-- Track
-- Group
-- Object
-- Datagram

-The terminology is borrowed from MoqTransport but critically, the properties are fixed and do not change based on flags.
+- **Broadcast**: A collection of Tracks from a single producer.
+- **Track**: A series of Groups within a Broadcast.
+- **Group**: A series of Frames within a Track, served via a QUIC stream.
+- **Frame**: A sized payload of bytes within a Group.

 ### Broadcast
-A collection of tracks from a single producer.

 Each broadcast is identified by a unique name within the session.
 A publisher may optionally ANNOUNCE a broadcast or the subscriber can determine the name out-of-band.

 The MoqTransport draft refers to this as "track namespace".
-I couldn't help but bikeshed since I'd eventually like broadcasts to have more properties than just a name.
+I couldn't help but bikeshed.

 ### Track
-A series of groups within a broadcast,

-Each subscription is scoped to a single track.
+Each subscription is scoped to a single track and starts/ends at a Group boundary.
-A subscription starts at a group boundary and continues until either the publisher or subscriber terminates it.
-The subscriber chooses the priority of each track, dictating which track arrives first during congestion.
+The subscriber chooses the priority/order of each track, dictating which track arrives first during congestion.

 Each track has a unique name within the broadcast.
 There is currently no way to discover tracks within a broadcast; it must be negotiated out-of-band.
 For example, a `catalog` track that lists all other tracks.

 ### Group
-A series of objects within a track, served via a QUIC stream.

 Just like QUIC streams, a group is delivered reliably in order with no gaps.
-There is a header that outlines any stream-level properties.
+There is a header containing any stream-level properties.

-Both the publisher and subscriber can cancel a GROUP stream at any point with QUIC's RESET_STREAM or STOP_SENDING respectively.
+Both the publisher and subscriber can cancel a GROUP stream at any point with QUIC's `RESET_STREAM` or `STOP_SENDING` respectively.
 When a group is cancelled, the publisher transmits a GROUP_DROPPED message to inform the subscriber.
 A subscriber may issue a FETCH to resume at a given byte offset.

-### Object
+### Frame
-A sized payload of bytes within a group.

-This currently only provides framing, which is useful in some applications.
+Frames currently only provides framing, hence the name.

+This is useful in some applications but may be removed in a future version of the draft.
+This extra layer of framing may be redundant or introduce buffering for some applications.

-# Control Streams
+# Control Messages
 Bidirectional streams are used for control messages.

 Note that QUIC bidirectional streams have both a send and recv direction can be closed or reset (with an error code) independently.